The following is a list of OpenSSH features:

 X11 forwarding allows the encryption of remote X windows traffic, so that nobody can snoop on your remote xterms or insert malicious commands.
 The program automatically sets DISPLAY on the server machine, and forwards any X11 connections over the secure channel.
 Fake Xauthority information is automatically generated and forwarded to the remote machine; the local client automatically examines incoming X11 connections and replaces the fake authorization data with the real data (never telling the remote machine the real information).

 Port forwarding allows forwarding of TCP/IP connections to a remote machine over an encrypted channel.
-Standard Internet applications like POP can be secured with this.
+Insecure internet applications like POP can be secured with this.

-Strong authentication protects against several security problems, e.g., IP spoofing, fakes routes, and DNS spoofing.
-The authentication methods are: .rhosts together with RSA based host authentication, pure RSA authentication, one-time passwords with s/key, and finally authentication using Kerberos.
+Strong authentication protects against several security problems: IP spoofing, fakes routes and DNS spoofing.
+Some authentication methods include public key authentication, one-time passwords with s/key and authentication using Kerberos (only in -portable).

-An authentication agent, running in the user's laptop or local workstation, can be used to hold the user's RSA or DSA authentication keys.
-OpenSSH automatically forwards the connection to the authentication agent over any connections, and there is no need to store the RSA or DSA authentication keys on any machine in the network (except the user's own local machine).
+An authentication agent, running in the user's laptop or local workstation, can be used to hold the user's authentication keys.
+OpenSSH automatically forwards the connection to the authentication agent over any connections, and there is no need to store the authentication keys on any machine in the network (except the user's own local machine).
 The authentication protocols never reveal the keys; they can only be used to verify that the user's agent has a certain key.
 Eventually the agent could rely on a smart card to perform all authentication computations.